-Participation of Students as Human Subjects: We require the participation of students as living subjects, as well as examiners (in an interchangeable fashion), during selected courses of the preclinical phase.
+Participation of Students as Human Subjects: We require the participation of students as living subjects, as well as examiners (in an interchangeable fashion), during selected courses in the preclinical phase.
 We expect students in this program to willingly participate in all aspects of physical exam training in a professional and cooperative manner.
 At various times, students will be asked to wear clothing that will easily allow physical examination by another student.
-Females will be asked to wear a modestly appropriate sports bra and shorts, and males will be asked to wear shorts.